Provincial Tuition Waiver Program

 The Provincial Tuition Waiver Program may on a case-by-case basis approve exceptions to program eligibility through a review of exceptional circumstances.
 To request a review, contact the Ministry System Navigator at tuitionwaiver@gov.bc.ca.

-Categories Eligible for Review
+Categories eligible for review

 Time in Care/Legal Status

-A student can request a review of their individual circumstances in this category when they believe their time in care is incorrect, or their experience in government care is not represented in the legal statuses listed in the program eligibility criteria.
+A student can request a review of their individual circumstances in this category when they believe their time in care calculation is incorrect, or their experience in government care is not represented in the legal statuses listed in the program eligibility criteria.
 The Ministry of Post-Secondary Education and Future Skills may require specific supporting documentation on a case-by-case basis.
 All other program eligibility criteria must be met.

 Location of Study